WHAT IS GEOGRAPHY?

 Geography involves the study of people, places and the interactions that take place between them in a range of environments and at a range of scales.

 By studying geography you will develop a genuine in-depth understanding of the world we live in today and the key global, national and local issues affecting our society.
 Geography is also a subject that develops a wide-range of analytical skills that are highly sought after by employers.

 WHAT CAN YOU EXPECT FROM GEOGRAPHY?

-You will develop an in-depth understanding of classic physical Geography topics such as Tectonics and Glaciation and human geography topics including Globalisation, Regeneration and Migration.
-Contemporary critical issues are explored in the course including water and energy security, the role of superpowers and globally-interconnected societies.
-A minimum of four days of field work will be completed by all students; this is when data is collected for Independent Investigation coursework.
+You will develop an in-depth understanding of classic physical geography topics such as tectonics and glaciation and human geography topics including globalisation, regeneration and migration.
+Contemporary critical issues are explored in the subject including water and energy security, the role of superpowers and globally-interconnected societies.
+A minimum of four days of field work will be completed by all students; this is when data is collected for independent investigation coursework.

 HOW IS THE COURSE ASSESSED?

 Written examinations account for 80% of the overall grade, with coursework accounting for the remaining 20%.

 WHO IS THE COURSE SUITABLE FOR?